nielsmaerten/nightflux/README.md

 ## What It Returns

-The function returns an object compliant with the `DiabetesDataSchema` defined in `src/domain/schema.ts`.
+The function returns an object compliant with the `NightfluxReportSchema` defined in `src/domain/schema.ts`.
 Top‑level fields:

 - meta: schema metadata
   - `schema_version`: number (currently `1`)